Wrapped-Owls/goremy-di/README.md

-# Talaria
+# Remy

 A package that helps in creation of golang dependency injections

 ## About

-The Talaria of Mercury (Latin: tālāria) are winged sandals, a symbol of the Greek messenger god Hermes (Roman equivalent Mercury).
+The main job of a dependency-injection package is help to provide objects, instances, closures to a caller, by avoiding a depth graph in parameter pass.
+Knowing this, and using culinary as inspiration, we thought that a DI (dependency injection) package is like a `Sous chef` in a cuisine, so we take decided to reference the best `Sous chef` we know: " Remy"!

 ### Inspiration

-This package is heavily inpired by [Modular Dependency Injection](https://modular.flutterando.com.br/docs/flutter_modular/dependency-injection) module
+This package is heavily inspired by [Modular Dependency Injection](https://modular.flutterando.com.br/docs/flutter_modular/dependency-injection) module

 ## Instance registration